Hainan Airlines to buy 30 Boeing 787-9 jets, worth $7.7 billion by list price

 Hainan Airlines Co Ltd (600221.SS), China's fourth-largest carrier, said on Wednesday it plans to order 30 Boeing Co (BA.N) B787-9 jets as it seeks to expand international routes to tap into growing demand for overseas travel from China.

-The order would be the biggest this year for the jet, worth $7.7 billion according to list prices.
-It would also boost the aircraft maker's 787 program backlog to 855 planes.
+The order would be the biggest this year for the jet, worth $7.7 billion (5 billion pounds) according to list prices.
+It would also boost the aircraft maker's 787 programme backlog to 855 planes.

 Hainan Airlines added two long-haul routes to North America and Western Europe last year and plans major international expansion this year, Cai Zhiquan, a brand manager told Reuters.
 On Thursday. it reported net profit jumped 20 percent in 2014 to 2.59 billion yuan ($417 million).